Chmood/generator-wordpress-themify/README.md

 (You can also just use ```grunt```.)

-And then switch wordpress to the production theme.
+And then switch wordpress to use the production theme.
 (But do keep a copy of the development files!)